-When you receive a pension from a domestic trust for services performed both in and outside the United States, the amount of the pension that is from U.S. sources is the amount of income earned by the trust and the employer contributions made for services performed in the United States.
+When you receive a pension from a domestic trust for services performed both in and outside the United States, part of the pension payment is from U.S. sources.
+That part is the amount attributable to earnings of the trust and the employer contributions made for services performed in the United States.
 This applies whether the distribution is made under a qualified or nonqualified stock bonus, pension, profit-sharing, or annuity plan (whether or not funded).